trpc/trpc/www/docs/further/further-reading.md

 ### Benefits with Blitz.js

-- First class data layer integrated with the Next.js runtime, resulting in a more seamless experience
+- Data layer integrated with the Next.js runtime, resulting in a more integrated experience
 - If already using Next.js, it's extremely simple to switch to Blitz and adopt the data layer incrementally
 - Automatic integration with Blitz auth
 - Since you import server functions directly to the frontend, you can do things like CMD+click a function to jump to definition